UDC-GAC/smusket/README.md

 ## Authors

+SMusket is developed in the [Computer Architecture Group](http://gac.udc.es/english) at the [Universidade da Coruña](https://www.udc.es/en) by:

 * **Roberto R. Expósito** (http://gac.udc.es/~rober)
 * **Jorge González-Domínguez** (http://gac.udc.es/~jgonzalezd)
 * **Juan Touriño** (http://gac.udc.es/~juan)

 ## License

-This library is distributed as free software and is publicly available under the GPLv3 license (see the [LICENSE](LICENSE) file for more details)
+This tool is distributed as free software and is publicly available under the GPLv3 license (see the [LICENSE](LICENSE) file for more details)